Avalors/RISC-V-Team2/README.md

 # RISC-V-RV32I-Processor

 This project was done as a team of 4.
-We are team 2 (H.A.D.E.S), each with distinct roles for the coursework (we switched roles after lab 4):
+We are team 2 (H.A.D.E.S), each with distinct roles for the coursework (we had different roles for lab4, single cycle, pipelining, cache, branch prediction):
-  - Elson Tho: register file & testing own modules
+  - Elson Tho: completing full RISC-V instruction set by editing the control unit, ALU & register file, instruction memory, testing & verification, MUX, pipelining, f1_lights, made the new top file for the pipeline branch
-  - Ahmed Hamid: control unit & testing own modules
+  - Ahmed Hamid: program counter, sign extension, ROM, instruction memory, control unit, data memory (assembly, module & testbench), pipelining (forwarding, flushing, stalling; hazard unit), PDF
-  - Antoine Divet: ALU & testing own modules
+  - Antoine Divet: top module and testbench, assembly instructions (xor, or, counter), doit script, data memory, cache, admin work (README, team statements, logbooks)
-  - Jihwan Shin: integration and testbenching
+  - Jihwan Shin: foundations of instruction memory, sign extension (I-type), PDF

-We used three different branches (one for lab4, one for single cycle, one for pipelining) to explicitly show the evolution of our work.
+There was a lot of teamwork evolved, so despite some members focused on their own role, they also helped out others.

-We will do pipelining, hazard control, cache and branch prediction as a team
+We used five different branches (one for lab4, one for single cycle, one for pipelining, one for cache and one for branch prediction) to explicitly show the evolution of our work.

 ## Team 2 Statement